bolom/bolom.github.com/_posts/2012-10-08-flash-is-over.md

 Thanks to you, Flash I've worked in several places in the world and for different prestigious clients.

-Thanks to you, Flash I've built games, interactive kiosks, websites, mobile apps, photo galleries for blu ray player and lot of other things, i don't even remember.
+Thanks to you, Flash I've built games, interactive kiosks, websites, mobile apps, photo galleries for Blu-ray player and lot of other things, i don't even remember.

 Despite our good times, I'm sorry, but I don’t agree with your recent choices.
 I don't like your new tools.
 I don't like your new philosophy.
 You're not the future anymore... but the past.